junobuild/docs/docs/comparison/vs-railway.md

 - Serverless compute
 - Access control logic

 Juno includes those capabilities by default — and you can adopt them gradually.
-It’s a full-stack environment that scales with your needs, without piecing together separate vendors or services.
+It's a full-stack environment that scales with your needs, without piecing together separate vendors or services.

 ---